Registering with the police

 - If you change your address you must report this to your local police station (nearest to where you live), not to OVRO.
 Take your Police Registration Certificate and evidence of your address so that they can update your PRC

-You also need to fill in the Migrant Change of Circumstances Form to report all of these changes, except an extension of your visa, to the Home Office.
+You also need to fill in the Migrant Change of Circumstances Form to report all these changes, except an extension of your visa, to the Home Office.

 For more details please see the Gov.uk website's notification of change of circumstances form.